IamYorye/vm-creation/README.md

 We can skip the disks section and go straight to the networking section.

-Here we'll only really do one thing and that's either select a different virtual network than the one being created or change our selected inbound ports from RDP to SSH.
+Here we'll only really do one thing and that's either select a different virtual network than the one being created.

 <p align="center">
 <img src="https://i.imgur.com/w6F1Ae0.png" height="70%" width="70%" alt="network"/> </p